 Oracle Solaris Cluster configurations use quorum devices to maintain data and resource integrity.
 If the cluster temporarily loses connection to a node, the quorum device prevents amnesia or split-brain problems when the cluster node attempts to rejoin the cluster.
-For more information about the purpose and function of quorum devices, see "Quorum and Quorum Devices" in Oracle Solaris Cluster 4.3 Concepts Guide.
+For more information about the purpose and function of quorum devices, see Quorum and Quorum Devices in Concepts for Oracle Solaris Cluster 4.4.